-The German capital is famous for a beer called Berliner Weisse, a light and sour wheat beer, which is sweetened by a shot of raspberry or woodruff-flavored syrup.
-Back in the days, Napoleon’s troops called this popular drink “Champagne of the North”.
-Today, Berliner Weisse is served in bowl-shaped glasses, and locals love to drink this refreshing beer with a straw.Continue to 5 of 6 below.
+Back in the days, Napoleon’s troops called this popular drink the “Champagne of the North”.
+Though Berlin is at the forefront of craft beer in Germany, Berliner Weisse is still a biergarten (beer garden) favorite today.
+It is served in a stout or bowl-shaped glasses, and it is best to drink this low-alcohol and refreshing beer with a straw.Continue to 5 of 6 below.

 05 of 06

 The small town of Bamberg in Franconia (Upper Bavaria) is home to many historic breweries and its famed amber-colored smoked beer, rauchbier.

 The secret of this beer’s mild smoked flavor is the century-old process of drying malt over an open fire made from beech wood logs.
 While other cities produce rauchbiers, it is Bamberg that is famous for them.
 Try the beer from Schlenkerla and Spezial in Bamberg.
 Their smoked beers are still made the traditional way and only sold within a 9 mile radius of the city.